-Alma! a kinetic opera
+Alma! – kinetic opera

 photo: Ville Hautakangas